Worship

 Inclusive Language

-In worship, we use language about God that is as diverse and varied as in the Bible and our theological traditions.
-Language about people is also inclusive.
-We hope all m”embers of our community of faith can recognize themselves as equally included, addressed, and cherished by God.
-Words Matter is a 2-page resource on inclusive language; you can download Words Matter here.
+In worship, we intentionally use language about God that is as diverse and varied as in the Bible and our theological traditions.
+Language about people is also inclusive so that all participants in our faith community can recognize themselves as equally included, addressed, and cherished by God.
+Words Matter is a 2-page resource on inclusive language that you can download here.

 Communion – the Lord’s Supper